kelderpassos/blogs-api/README.md

 - user's authentication on login with JWT;
 - user, post, categories CRUD;
 - the management of the database with ORM Sequelize;
-- an architecture with routes and middlewares aiming the scalability of the application;

   <br />

 ## Challenges
 - Learn and get used to Sequelize's cli and configuration of its migrations and models;
 - Learn and use important mechanisms and tools part of backend applications like authentication (JWT) and validations with Joi;
+- Architecture the application, with routes and middlewares, aiming its scalability

 ## Observations